Modeling and solving the multimodal car- and ride-sharing problem: Computational study

-In Table~\ref{tab:cpuexact}, and more detailed in Appendix Table~\ref{app:cpuexact}, we report computational times in seconds for the different exact pricing schemes, namely \best, \first, \firstdep\ and \multiple.
-All times are reported in seconds.
-For instances with a small number of cars ($m = 2,4$) and up to 150 users ($u = 150$) it does not make a difference which scheme is used.
+In Table~\ref{tab:cpuexact} we report computational times in seconds and the average gap in percentages between the integer and LP solution for the respective set of instances.
+The gap between the two solutions is calculated as: $(\mbox{Savings LP} - \mbox{Savings IP}) / \mbox{Savings IP}$.
+We split the table into combinations of pricing scheme (\best, \first, \firstdep, \multiple), number of vehicles ($m = 2,4,10,20,40$) and users ($u=150,200,250$).
+Note that for \multiple\ we add a row for $u=300$ as this is the only exact scheme that was able {to} solve all instances within the stated time limit of two hours.
+As it may be seen, we are able to find near optimal solutions with a gap close to $0$.
+For the case with $m = 2$, which means one vehicle for each depot, we can close the gap for all instances given in the table.
+The gap increases slightly when more vehicles are added, however only up to a certain point.
+For instances with more cars ($m = 10,20,40$) we cannot see a significant difference in the gap anymore.
+All approaches return solutions of approximately equally good quality.
+However, strategy \multiple\ gives slightly better gaps than the other schemes.
+In schemes \best, \first, and \firstdep\ only a very restricted subset of columns is added to the problem in each iteration.
+However, they might not be the most beneficial for the integer solution.
+With \multiple\ we add all found columns with positive reduced savings which helps us to identify an integer solution.
+Given this situation and also for practical reasons, we decided to refrain from implementing a full fledged branch-and-price algorithm.
+In terms of computational time, for instances with a small number of cars ($m = 2,4$) and up to 150 users ($u = 150$) it does not make a difference which scheme is used.
 By increasing the number of users and keeping a small fleet we can gradually see a difference.
 Pricing scheme \best\ performs worst and pricing scheme \multiple\ is, by far, the most efficient in terms of computation time.
-For the largest instance with $m = 40$ and $u = 250$, computation times differ by a factor of 7: the average run time of pricing scheme \multiple\ amounts to 843 seconds and to 6,145 seconds with pricing scheme best.
-In the Appendix, in Table~\ref{app:cpuexact}, we give more detailed computational times for all instance classes.
-We list time spent in the pricing algorithm (pricing) and the time used in the master problem (master), and the total time (total).
-The latter includes the time needed to solve the IP on the set of generated columns.
-The time spent on solving the master problem is usually very small, below three minutes on average, with the exception of instance class $u = 100$ and $m = 10$, where we obtain an average value of 1,296 seconds, using pricing scheme \first.
-Most of the computation time for solving the LP relaxation is spent on solving the pricing problem.
+For the largest comparable instance which can be solved by all schemes ($m = 40$ and $u = 250$), computation times differ by a factor of 7: the average run time of pricing scheme \multiple\ amounts to 843 seconds and to 6,145 seconds with pricing scheme \best.
+The biggest instances ($u = 300, m = 40$) can be solved within less than one hour on average.
+We can observe in our computational results that the time spent on solving the master problem is usually very small, below three minutes on average, with the exception of instance class $u = 100$ and $m = 10$, where we obtain an average value of 1,296 seconds, using pricing scheme \first.
+Most of the computation time is spent on solving the pricing problem.
 Observing this, we try to decrease computation times by studying three different heuristics to accelerate pricing, namely \heuredges, \heurprun, \statespace\ (see Section~\ref{sec:heur}).

 All heuristic approaches use pricing scheme \multiple\ as it turned out to be the most efficient of the introduced exact pricing algorithms.
 The heuristic pricing schemes are employed as follows: We use the heuristic as long as columns with positive reduced savings can be found.
 Thereafter, we continue with the chosen exact pricing procedure.